Here is the link to Sally's post about O'Keefe.

 Here is how I did it:

-I showed a power point of Georgia's flowers and poppies to the students.
+I showed a power point of Georgia's flowers and poppies to the students for inspiration.

-When looking at the flowers I asked how big the flowers were.
+When looking at the flowers I asked many questions and among them how big the flowers were.
 The students said, "veeery big" and the discussion went on until together we noticed that the flowers were so big that they touched the sides of the paper.
 That was the missing ingredient for the project.
 Thanks Sally!

-We decided to use warm colors only.
-The students requested black for the middle as they saw it in O'Keefe's flowers.
+The group decided to use warm colors because they wanted people to feel happy and excited when looking at our artwork.
+Some students requested black for the middle as they remember from O'Keefe's flowers.
 We used paintbrushes and regular A4 paper cut in an almost square shape.
 Most of the children naturally started by drawing the center of the flowers and then the petals.

 Here are some of them.

-We used the flowers on the cover of our Art Portfolios.
+We used the flowers to decorate the cover of our Art Portfolios, which was the culmination of a unit about how people express themselves.

 Amelia, your blog is wonderful - thank you so much for doing it.
 The art creations that you've been doing in recent weeks are amazing, and I'm enjoying learning about the artists along with the students.
 Fantastic.